Where does the NMPA fit in with other HQIP-funded projects, such as the National Neonatal Audit Programme (NNAP) and MBRRACE-UK?

 Under General Data Protection Regulations (GDPR) rules on confidentiality we have a lawful basis to hold information on women and their babies.
 The purpose of the audit is to provide information to NHS maternity care providers to help them improve the quality of care women and their babies receive during pregnancy and childbirth.
 These uses are classified as justifiable purposes for using personal information (or a legitimate interest, GDPR Article 6(1)(e) and 9 (2) (i)).

-English and Welsh law allows the NMPA to handle data on pregnancies and births to audit NHS services without the informed consent of each woman and baby covered by the audit (Section 251 of the National Health Service Act 2006 – Control of Patient Information).
+The NMPA is allowed to handle data on pregnancies and births to audit NHS services without the informed consent of each woman and baby covered by the audit (Section 251 of the National Health Service Act 2006 – Control of Patient Information).
 For a copy of our Section 251 approval letter, see our Resources page.

 The NMPA submitted an application to the Confidentiality Advisory Group (CAG) to request an exemption to the National Data Opt Out.
 This request asked that the NMPA continues to have access to the pseudonymised data from all women and birthing people and their babies.
 As part of this application, the NMPA also included the views of women and birthing people whose data would form part of the audit.